23Nero/Applying-the-security-patch/README.md

 #### 7. Your colleague shared a STS result that has some failures.
 To retry from that result, what do you do?

-- Reboot, factory reset, config device again.
+- Reboot, factory reset, config device again: https://source.android.com/docs/compatibility/cts/setup#device-config.
 - Review the STS result, analyze log result to determine which tests failed.
 - Fix failed test and run single test failed.
 - Monitor the log run, and debug if failed again.